c0dedbear/StrongTypedCSSPublishPlugin/README.md

 ```

 ### How it works?
+Plugin search match between each enum case and stylesheet files contents.
 If **rawValue** of **StrongTypeCSS-conformed** enum will not be found in stylesheet files contents - compiler will throw an error (with some description), and then interrupt execution.

 Types of errors:

 ```swift